bob-obringer/shortener/README.md

 - Light mode is mostly working but colors still need work.
 To manually switch to light mode, on the html tag change the `ods-dark-mode` class name to `ods-light-mode` (these can be applied to specific containers further down to mix modes)
 - On mobile, if an item is deleted, it switches to "create" instead of flipping back to the list view.
 Slightly weird UX
 - Destroy buttons should have confirm dialogs
 - Next 13 keeps adding a meta `viewport` tag which overwrites my own.
 This causes a weird issue on mobile where tapping into a text field causes it to zoom.
-I've tried removing the incorrect tag programatically but it still exhibits same bahavior.
-Need to dig further into the cause and potential wordarounds.
+I've tried removing the incorrect tag programatically but it still exhibits same behavior.
+Need to dig further into the cause and potential workarounds.
 - Next 13's server components are incompatible with React Context, preventing use of React Aria's SSR context provider.
 This throws a lot of warnings to the console, and in some cases can cause an additional render during hydration.
-Any performance impact is not noticable to the user.
+Any performance impact is not noticeable to the user.
 - In Next 13's app folder, external packages which use client side features, are rendered as server components and fail.
 Since `ods-base` is an external client component library, a file has been created which is marked as a client component, and re-exports all components from `ods-base`.
 These components can now be imported from `#/components/ods` and Next 13 treats them as client components.